0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 This is a complicated question with no definite answer.
 In my opinion, partially.
 See [this comment chain](https://www.reddit.com/r/WA_guns/comments/ggq7zo/2020_wa_gun_law_faq_soliciting_questions/fq3x2wk/) for more discussion on this topic.

-**Can a C&R holder purchase a C&R-eligible *semiautomatic assault rifle* and walk away with it the same day?**
+**Can a C&R holder purchase a C&R-eligible *semiautomatic assault rifle* from a dealer and walk away with it the same day?**

 I don't have an official answer, but in my opinion no. See [this comment chain](https://www.reddit.com/r/WA_guns/comments/ggq7zo/2020_wa_gun_law_faq_soliciting_questions/fq3x2wk/) for more discussion on this topic.